-The Rabbit 3000 has 6 on-chip serial ports designated A, B, C, D, E, and F. All the ports can perform asynchronous serial communications at high baud rates.
-Ports A-D can operate as clocked ports.
-Ports A and B can be switched to alternate pins.
-Ports E and F support SDLC/HDLC synchronous communications in addition to standard asynchronous communications.
-Port A has the special capability of being used to remote boot the microprocessor via asynchronous, synchronous, or IrDA (asynchronous serial).
+The Rabbit has four on-chip serial ports designated A, B, C, and D. All the ports can perform asynchronous serial communications at high baud rates.
+Ports A and B have the additional capabilities of being able to operate as clocked ports and of being switchable to alternate I/O pins.
+Port A has the special capability of being usable to perform a cold boot of the microprocessor system.